aswingt65/Python-Programs/README.md

 <b>43.
 Level of Nodes</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Level_of_Nodes.py)
 <p> Given an integer X and an undirected acyclic graph with V nodes, labeled from 0 to V-1, and E edges, find the level of node labeled as X. Level is the minimum number of edges you must travel from the node 0 to some target.
 If there doesn't exists such a node that is labeled as X, return -1.</p>

+<b>44.
+Form a number divisible by 3 using array digits</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Form_a_number_divisible_by_3_using_array_digits.py)
+<p> You will be given an array arr of integers of length N. You can construct an integer from two integers by treating the integers as strings, and then concatenating them.
+For example, 19 and 4 can be used to construct 194 and 419.<br>
+The task is to find whether it’s possible to construct an integer using all the digits of these numbers such that it would be divisible by 3.
+If it is possible then print 1 and if not print 0.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>
 If the input is a prime number, the program returns the number itself.<br>